Rights, Services, Technology and Training

 STOP Violence Against Women Act (VAWA)

 VAWA supports counties in promoting a coordinated, comprehensive approach to addressing violence against women with emphasis on the law enforcement, prosecutorial and victim services response.
 STOP is funded by an Annual Federal Appropriation.
 Project allocations are determined on a competitive basis.
 Eligible activities include but are not limited to: training; investigating and prosecuting domestic violence, sexual assault, stalking, and dating violence cases; protocol development, and enhancement of direct victim services (e.g. interpreter services, crime victim compensation assistance, crisis counseling, victim advocacy, etc).
 Examples of ineligible activities include, but are not limited to: batterer treatment programs, local PFA registries, housing, some equipment purchases, and prevention programs such as media campaigns for general awareness rather than for reaching victims.
-Thirty-one county teams received STOP grant funds in 2014.
+Thirty-one county teams received STOP grant funds in 2019/2020 for approximately $7.5 million.

 Victims of Juvenile Offenders (VOJO)